-If nothing on that schedule fits your needs, please know that I am happy to meet with you in the afterschool and early evening hours.
-Please send me an email and propose one or more specific alternatives.
+If you have questions that you feel would be better answered over Zoom rather than over email, please send me an email (ben.schafer@uni.edu) and propose one or more specific times that would work for you.
 I want to meet with you at a time/place that works for both of us, and I am very willing to work things out.